 Related topics: GODAN: Collaborating with GFAR on Data Driven Agriculture – How to tackle poverty with data – The Commercialization of Farmers’ Innovation

 Rural enterprises like CECAFE serve communities that are vulnerable to climate and market shocks, and are best situated to help them overcome these challenges.
 Twenty years ago, our founder, Willy Foote, recognized the transformational power of rural businesses, but also saw that they lacked access to the resources they needed to grow.
 He formed Root Capital to solve that problem by providing financing to rural enterprises at the end of the dirt road.
+They’ve also looked into business phone internet packages to help rural businesses gain tractin.

 But a number of years ago we realized that something was missing.
 Many of the remote areas in which we work lack the formal education opportunities available in cities.
 This means that the enterprises we financed were sometimes missing the tools necessary to unlock their full impact.